shmibblez/klang/README.md

 klang means sound in german

+This was meant to be published to the google play store, but it was eventually abandoned due to lack of time because of university classes.
+This app however was functional, and although not 100% complete, it strengthened my understanding of Flutter, Dart, and non-relational databases thanks to firestore.

 # app structure
 - app will have main page/navigator that houses tabs (home, search, etc) in bottom nav, and has appbar with settings
 - each tab will have a child navigator that has pages, each one with its own stack